ariatemplates/noder-js/doc/packaging.md

 This builder inherits from the `JSConcat` default builder of atpackager.
 More configuration properties (like `header`, `footer` and so on) are available and documented [here](http://atpackager.ariatemplates.com/).

-**Takeaway:** _When packaging your noderJS based application, you need to use **`NoderBootstrapPackage`** builder for atpackager to generate the bootstrap file.
+**Takeaway:** _When packaging your noderJS based application, you can use **`NoderBootstrapPackage`** builder for atpackager to generate a bootstrap file.
 This file will contain noderJS and all the resources that you might want to include in it._

-## Creating several packages
+### Creating several packages along with the bootstrap

 We don't necessarily want to include all of our sources in the bootstrap file.
 For example, in our application, we might want to keep module `"information/exhibitions"` inside the bootstrap file (it's the main module), but we want to keep all modules in `paintings` and `sculptures` folders in separate packages.
 This is the grunt file that allows us to achieve this result:
 ```javascript